According to research, the average American lies 11 times a week.

-Here’s why: There is something more powerful and motivating than your physical health that compels you to lie.
+Here’s why: There is something more powerful and motivating than physical health that compels you to lie.
 Read on to explore what makes it nearly impossible for millions to come out with the plain truth.

 Researchers claim social lying is all about looking good to yourself and others – managing appearances.

 “It’s tied in with self-esteem,” says University of Massachusetts psychologist Robert Feldman.
 “We find that as soon as people feel that their self-esteem is threatened, they immediately begin to lie at higher levels.”